 People come to Cranberry wearing anything from dresses and suits to jeans and t-shirts and flip-flops.
 There is no dress code.
 You are welcome as you are!

 Where are you located?

-Cranberry is located in the Perryman area of Aberdeen, at 1632 Perryman Rd., just a few minutes away from Interstate 40.
-The Sunday worship service is located in the sanctuary and a time of fellowship and food happens every Sunday after worship in the fellwoship hall.
+Cranberry is located in the Perryman area of Aberdeen, at 1632 Perryman Rd., just a few minutes away from Route 40.
+The Sunday worship service is located in the sanctuary and a time of fellowship and food happens every second Sunday after worship in the fellowship hall.
 All are invited!